-My name is Holger Bartel, I’m a web design consultant and front end developer living in Hong Kong.
+My name is Holger Bartel, I’m front end developer and design consultant living in Hong Kong.

 After starting to work as a freelance web designer/developer in the fairly early days of the web, I co-founded the design studio uforepublic in 2001.
 In 2009 we opened our second office in Hong Kong.

 I’m also one third of the founders of Colloq, a conference and event platform.
 We built and run this “startup” with high standards and put ethics at its core to create a sustainable business.
 To find out more about it, take a look at our blog.